 Backcountry Skiing in Steamboat Springs Colorado

 Backcountry skiing and riding opportunities are vast and almost limitless here in Colorado.
-There are tens of thousands of untracked peaks filled with fresh powder for those eager to strap on their skins, fire up their snowmobiles or hire a Colorado backcountry skiing operation like Steamboat Powdercats.
+There are tens of thousands of untracked zones filled with fresh powder for those eager to strap on their skins, fire up their snowmobiles or hire a Colorado backcountry skiing operation like Steamboat Powdercats.

 Here in the backcountry of Northwest Colorado, we who call Steamboat Springs home, have an equal opportunity, one which is exciting for those passionate powder skiers and riders who like to earn our turns.
-Of course, here at Steamboat Powdercats we use our snowcats to transport our guests into the backcountry of Buffalo Pass on the Routt National Forest.
+Of course, here at Steamboat Powdercats we use our snowcats to transport our guests into the backcountry of Buffalo Pass on the Medicine Bow – Routt National Forest.
 This mode of transportation, like heli skiing, allows us to access terrain with much less effort than those seeking out their own transport to and from untracked fields of powder.
 But beyond Buffalo Pass there are many options for those looking to get out in the snow.

-As always, those of you who are looking to backcountry ski here in Colorado and the Steamboat area, you should always carry beacons and carry shovels and probes and most importantly know how to use them.
+As always, those of you who are looking to backcountry ski here in Colorado and the Steamboat Springs area, you should always carry beacons, shovels, and probes – and most importantly know how to use them.
 Those who don’t practice backcountry safety while traveling in the backcountry are ignorant to the dangers that exist on most every slope in the backcountry.
-If you are one of those folks, what are you thinking?
+If you are one of those folks or go with friends who are risking it, what are you thinking?